 November 1 - December 31

 For a $20 donation, shoppers "purchase" $40 worth of natural and organic foods - enough to fill a grocery bag - for the hungry, including fresh carrots, apples and potatoes.
-Area school children hand decorate grocery bags which are sent along with the food to emergency food pantries mid January.
 In celebration of the program, Outpost staff, owners and shoppers participate in a January food sort.
-In 2009, Outpost provided over 1,300 bags worth of food, equal to over $50,000!
+Since the program's inception, Outpost shoppers have provided over $800,000 worth of food to help alleviate hunger in our community!